 - DJI S1000

-Attendees must have a Remote Pilot Certificate or be enrolled in the sUAS Commercial Pilot Training.
+Attendees must have an FAA Remote Pilot Certificate or be enrolled in the sUAS Commercial Pilot Training.
 This course includes the same components of Basic Multirotor Flight Training and UAS Night Operations.
 Attendees should not enroll in both courses.

 Time: Schedule times and overall course length will vary based on modules selected.
 View the Advanced Multirotor Flight Training Schedule for details on the core schedule and additional module lengths.